TomaszWasTaken/MySDPSolver/README.md

-# MySDPSolver
-A simple semidefinite interior-point solver written in Julia
+**MySDPSolver** is an interior-point solver meant for solving semidefinite programs.